cpb-/early-init/README.md

 - `CONFIG_CMDLINE_EXTEND` must be enabled (`y`)
 - `CONFIG_CMDLINE_FROM_BOOTLOADER` has to be disabled.

-We can achieve this with a simple kernel configuration fragment (present in `/cfg` subdirectory):
+We can achieve this with a simple kernel configuration fragment (present in the `/cfg` subdirectory of the project):

 ```
 early-init-fragment.cfg: